-The 3-quart is a good choice for smaller spaces and cooking for one or two people.
-Some people like the 3-quart as a second pot for cooking side dishes.
+The 3-quart is a good choice for smaller spaces or as a side pot for smaller dishes.

 I’VE HEARD FOOD BURNS SOMETIMES.
 HOW CAN I AVOID THAT?

 Williams says the burn sensor is more sensitive in newer, higher pressure models.
-Paying attention to the liquid ratios is key.
-If there’s not enough liquid or your sauce is thick you could run into burning.
+The liquid ratio is key, so if you notice that there’s not enough liquid, or your sauce is too thick, you may run into burning.

 “In testing recipes that has happened to me a few times,” Weinstein says.
-He says even something like using canned tomatoes packed in juice vs. packed in puree can make a difference.
+He adds, using canned tomatoes packed in juice vs. packed in puree can make a difference.

 Make sure you are using a recipe designed for the size pot you have.
 You could run into burning if you’re using a recipe designed for a 6-quart pot in an 8-quart pot.

 If you’re new to an Instant Pot, follow the user manual and heat water in your pot as an initial test run.
 Barbone recommends that you listen to the sound of a pressure cooker coming to pressure.
 “The steam will sort of violently come out of the valve.
 If you’ve never heard it before, it can be a little startling,” he says.

 After that, try cooking something simple and inexpensive like rice, Williams says.
 Then move on to something like a broth-based soup.
 “Start with something simple.
 Don’t start with a rack of ribs for your first recipe.
 Do something affordable so if it doesn’t work out, you’re not ruining something that’s really pricey,” Barbone says.

 HOW DO I CLEAN MY INSTANT POT?